inveniosoftware/rfcs/rfcs/framework-0100-react-upgrade.md

 - `run-js-tests.sh` to run any Jest tests provided in package
 - `run-js-lint.sh` to lint any JS code against `eslint-config-invenio` rules

+**Implementation:** PR https://github.com/inveniosoftware/workflows/pull/26 adds CI support for `run-js-tests.sh` - the workflow attempts to execute the script and falls back to `npm test` if not present, maintaining backward compatibility.

 #### StrictMode Compliance